SmokySnake/smoky-netkoth/README.md

 1. This server will hand out DHCP IPs in the range `10.20.30.101-200`, and periodically check for a flag at `http://IP:80/flag.html`.
 Users will receive points by filling their team name into this `flag.html` file in the format `<team>USERNAME</team>`

+1. Provide the `~/client-configs/files/client1.ovpn` to players.
+They need to install `openvpn` and run `sudo openvpn client1.ovpn`

 1. Have fun!!

 ## SmokySnake Change log: